QB3L/easypost-ios/README.md

 easypost-ios
 ============

 Simple implementation of the EasyPost API for iOS.
-Generates postage easily
+Generate postage easily.